gatsbywpthemes/gatsby-wp-themes/examples/ginger-mini/README.md

 **wordPressUrl** (required)
 Provide a url to your WordPress source website.
 Make sure that your WordPress setup meets [our requirements](#wp-requirements).

 ---

-**uploadsPath** (optional)
-`(default: wp-content/uploads)`

-A relative path to your uploads directory. `wp-content/uploads` is default for any WordPress installation.
-Unless you redefined your uploads destination, skip this setting.

----